What is An Orthodontic Emergency?

 Loose Wires or Brackets

-Call our office immediately for help if a bracket or wire has loosened or broken entirely.
-The bracket may need to be re-fitted as soon as possible.
-You may have a situation that requires cutting a wire or sliding out a bracket.
-We can schedule an emergency appointment at night or over the weekend.
+Call our office during business hours for help if a bracket or wire has loosened or broken entirely.
+The bracket may need to be re-bonded.
+You may have a situation that requires cutting a wire or replacing a bracket.

 Fixing Wire Irritations